 Probably as a result of their popularity, German Shepherds are known for having more genetic conditions than the Mali.
 This makes it all the more important to make sure that you seek out a responsible breeder.
 You want to be sure you purchase a puppy from breeders that carry out relevant health screenings on potential parents.
 As well as also being prone to elbow and hip dysplasia, some of the other conditions they can be more susceptible to include:

 Gastric Torsion / Bloat: This is a condition that vets are still studying to find out more about.
 It is recognised though that, in some instances, there can be an increased chance of this occurring if it is in the genes and also for large breed dogs that have deep and narrow chests, like the GSD.

 Exocrine Pancreatic Insufficiency (EPI): This is a condition where the pancreas does not produce enough digestive enzymes, and it can cause the dog to have extreme stomach and digestive issues.
 It is a condition that is commonly associated with the GSD.
 It can usually be successfully managed by adding an enzyme supplement to the dog’s diet.

-Degenerative Myelopathy (DM): This is a disease that is commonly seen in German Shepherds, and it relates to a degenerative spinal cord condition which can eventually lead to paralysis.
-While there is no cure, treating the condition can help to extend the quality of life of the patient, and it is another one that can be screen tested for before breeding.
+Degenerative Myelopathy (DM): This is a disease that is commonly seen in German Shepherds.
+It relates to a degenerative spinal cord condition which can eventually lead to paralysis.
+While there is no cure, treating the condition can help to extend the quality of life of the patient.
+It’s another health concern that can be screen tested for before breeding.

 The Belgian Malinois is really only suited to a very particular type of home.
 Ideally, it will be someone that knows the breed or that is, at least, an experienced dog owner.
 They need a home that can be greatly tailored around their requirements; they need someone that is up for the training challenge, can give the dog the additional exercise and stimulation that they will need, and that is around for them most of the day.